Here’s the thing about putting off your important decision…

 Don’t get me wrong, I rarely meet anyone who knows exactly what they’re going to do for the rest of their life.
 We don’t get a map of the future.
 All we get is the opportunity to make the decisions that are right for this moment in time.
 The good news is, that’s all you need.

-If you continue to make the decisions that feels right for this chapter of your life (instead of putting them off until you have some sort of perfect plan) something interesting happens.
+If you continue to make the decisions that feel right for this chapter of your life (instead of putting them off until you have some sort of perfect plan) something interesting happens.